IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 In this section, we consider a non-contrast T1 anatomical sequence.

 We propose a list of criteria that may lead to the exclusion of an anatomical image.
 This list may need to be adjusted according to the study criteria and the planned analyses.
-If a specific area is critical for the study (e.g., the hippocampus if the study aims to segment the hippocampus), it may be useful to add a QC criteria for this area ("is there an artifact in this area?").
+If a specific area is critical for the study (e.g., the hippocampus, if the study aims to segment the hippocampus), it may be useful to add a QC criteria for this area ("is there an artifact in this area?").

 Some criteria are based on the mosaics available in the MRIQC report (alignment in MNI, segmentation, etc.).
 Other criteria can be used by simply viewing the image in a viewer.